David Perdue's Charles Dickens Page Home Page Go to the Home Page Search this site Site Map

 magistrate - civil officer who enforces the law.

-make love - to court or woo, a proposition for marriage.
+make love - to court or woo, flirt.
+A proposition of marriage.

 maid-of-all-work - maid, usually a young girl, hired as the only servant in the house.
 Charlotte is maid-of-all-work for Sowerberry, the undertaker, in Oliver Twist.